Fight of the Century: Fight

 Ali was visibly tired after the sixth round, and though he put together some flurries of punches after that round, he was unable to keep the pace he had set in the first third of the fight.
 At 1 minute and 59 seconds into round eight, following his clean left hook to Ali's right jaw, Frazier grabbed Ali's wrists and swung Ali into the center of the ring; however, Ali immediately grabbed Frazier again until they were once again separated by Mercante.

-Nine seconds into the eleventh round, Frazier caught Ali with a left hook to the right jaw and a fraction of a second later, Ali dropped to the canvas with both gloves and right knee touching.
-Despite this, Mercante did not signal a knock down, and neither did Mercante call time to wipe the canvas as if Ali had slipped on a wet spot.
-Instead Mercante waved off the knock down as if it had never happened.
-At 18 seconds into round 11, Mercante signaled the fighters to engage once again.
-At 2:10 of the round, Frazier staggered Ali with another left hook, Ali's knees buckling -- only bouncing off the ropes keeping Ali from again hitting the canvas.
+At 2:10 of the eleventh round, Frazier staggered Ali with a left hook, Ali's knees buckling—only bouncing off the ropes keeping Ali from again hitting the canvas.
 For the remainder of the round, Ali stumbled around the ring backing again and again into the ropes and grabbing at Frazier as Frazier continued battering him until the fighters were separated by Mercante at 2:55 into the round.

-Heading into round 15, all three judges had Frazier In the lead (7–6–1, 10–4–0, and 8–6–0), and Frazier closed convincingly.
+Heading into round 15, all three judges had Frazier in the lead (7–6–1, 10–4, and 8–6), and Frazier closed convincingly.
 Early in the round, Frazier landed a left hook that put Ali on the canvas.
 Ali, his jaw swollen noticeably, got up at the count of four and managed to stay on his feet for the rest of the round despite several terrific blows from Frazier.
 A few minutes later, the judges made it official: Frazier had retained the title with a unanimous decision, dealing Ali his first professional loss.